vhmarra/loan-manager1/README.md

--To initiate the docker image for the database and kafka(will be implemented in a future commit)
+-To initiate the docker image for the database and kafka
-- docker volume create db_volume
+- docker-compose up -d  -> detach mode
-- docker-compose up
+- Swagger local -> localhost:9696/swagger-ui.html#/